 In Colorado, tuition is paid by your high school and credit can be considered toward BOTH high school and college graduation requirements!

 The Concurrent Enrollment Program Act of 2009 is legislation which permits high school students that meet eligibility requirements to enroll in post secondary institutions while still in high school.
-It allows you to take up to two courses per semester at a college or university.
-Your high school or school district will reimburse your tuition for these classes (up to the current community college resident rate), you just pay for student fees, books, and transportation.
+It allows you to take courses at a college or university, and your high school district will reimburse your tuition for these classes (up to the current community college resident rate).
+You just pay any additional tuition costs, student fees, books, and transportation.

-Contact your high school counselor to determine the procedures and the approval required by your school or school district.
+Contact your high school counselor to determine the procedures and the approval required by your high school.

-For more information about the High School District Concurrent Enrollment Program (formerly PSEO) or about enrolling as a concurrent high school student, contact Deneshia Hearon in the Office of Admissions at (303) 315-2619 or e-mail Deneshia.Hearon@ucdenver.edu.
+For more information about the High School District Concurrent Enrollment Program or about enrolling as a concurrent high school student, contact Donnee Brito in the K-12 Outreach Office at (303) 315-2619 or e-mail Deneshia.Hearon@ucdenver.edu.

-Please Note: The Enrollment Application and Concurrent Enrollment and Registration Form (from your HS counselor) both need to be submitted by:
+The Enrollment Application and Concurrent Enrollment/Registration Form (from your HS counselor) both need to be submitted by:

-- The Concurrent Enrolment Agreement and Registration form can be obtained through your high counseling office and needs to be approved by the high school counselor and completed by both the parent or legal guardian and the student.
+- The Concurrent Enrollment Agreement and Registration form can be obtained through your high school counseling office and needs to be approved by the high school counselor and completed by both the parent or legal guardian and the student.